-The following information is transcribed from Volume 1 of the History of the Ohio Falls Cities and Their Counties, published by L. A. Williams & Co., Cleveland, Ohio, 1882; and is found on pages 157-163.
+The following information is transcribed from Volume 1 of the History of the Ohio Falls Cities and Their Counties, compiled by Prof. Henry A. Ford (1835-94) of Detroit, and published by L. A. Williams & Co., Cleveland, Ohio, 1882; and is found on pages 157-163.

 THE BULLITT FAMILY.

 The family of Bullitt is associated with the earliest settlement of Louisville and Jefferson county, and has been continuously represented there from that time to the present.